 The most important thing in my work is "innovation."
 I want to do something full of challenges and requires creative thinking rather than copying others' styles. (maybe that's why I am so bad at cooking because I don't like following the recipe).
 Sometimes I see things from a weird perspective and get an unexpected solution.
 Getting these unusual visual strategies is the most exciting thing in my career.

-I chose the game design field to start my career because of these interests of "create" and "innovation.”
+I chose the game design field to start my career because of these interests in "create" and "innovation.”
 Still, after being tired of spending too much time on the game engine instead of drawing, I switched my direction to a more aesthetic field: illustration.
-Now I focus more on the visual parts and doing paper games.
+Now I focus more on the visual arts and doing paper games.
 But I remain some habits from when I was a game art designer.
 I like combining technics and traditions.
 For example, I would do traditional pieces on paper, scan them, and then combine them into one in photoshop.
 This technic increases the speed of my work and brings a unique flavor to my work.

 Now I also enjoy communicating ideas and arts with people, so please send me a direct email.
 Let's be friends.